epe105/jboss-workshops/www/jdv/01-module.md

 Connectors  | JDV Server includes a rich set of Translators and Resource Adapters that enable access to a variety of sources, including most relational databases, web services, text files, and ldap.
 Tools  |  JDV Server includes development and administration tools to define virtual databases containing views, procedures or even dynamic XML documents, monitor & manage any number of servers, and automate administrative & testing tasks.

+## Key Terms

+We will be using the following terms throughout the workshop labs so here are some basic definitions you should be familiar with.
+And you’ll learn more terms along the way, but these are the basics to get you started.

+- Container — Your software wrapped in a complete filesystem containing everything it needs to run
+- Image — We are talking about Docker images; read-only and used to create containers

 ## Prerequisites

 - Access to the Internet and the following ports: